opendocsg/slw-judgments-backfill/2016_SGHC_200/report.md

 _Conflict of laws_ – _Choice of jurisdiction_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 112 of 2016 was dismissed by the Court of Appeal on 27 March 2017.
-See [2017] SGCA 49.]
+See <span class="citation">[2017] SGCA 49</span>.]

 22 September 2016